LDPM: Towards undersampled MRI reconstruction with MR-VAE and Latent Diffusion Prior: EXPERIMENTAL RESULTS

 \subsection{Quantitative and Visual Evaluation}

 The proposed LDPM method is intuitively and quantitatively evaluated and compared with several classic and state-of-the-art methods, including zero-filled reconstruction, U-Net\cite{fastmri}, E2E-VarNet\cite{varnet}, SwinMR (nPI version)\cite{swinmr}, and score-MRI\cite{scoremri}.
-The official pre-trained models of U-Net\cite{fastmri} and E2E-VarNet\cite{varnet} are used.
-Both SwinMR\cite{swinmr} and Score-MRI\cite{scoremri} were trained according to their official instructions, with $N=2000$ in ScoreMRI following the official settings.
-The quantitative evaluation results are shown in Table \ref{tab:SOTA} with an acceleration factor (AF) of 8.
-The proposed method outperforms all other algorithms, achieving the highest PSNR and also ranking as the second-best in SSIM\cite{ssim} and FID\cite{fid}.
-This demonstrates its competitive reconstruction ability.
+The official pre-trained models of U-Net\cite{fastmri} and E2E-VarNet\cite{varnet} were utilized.
+Both SwinMR\cite{swinmr} and Score-MRI\cite{scoremri} were trained according to their official instructions, with $N=2000$ for Score-MRI, following the official settings.
+The quantitative evaluation results, with an acceleration factor (AF) of 8, are shown in Table \ref{tab:SOTA}.
+The proposed method outperforms all other algorithms across all metrics.
+While the superior PSNR, SSIM\cite{ssim}, and NMSE demonstrate high reconstruction fidelity, the lower LPIPS\cite{lpips}, reconstruction FID (rFID)\cite{FID}, and KID\cite{kid} indicate excellent visual quality.

-Two groups of test result examples of state-of-the-art methods are shown in Fig. \ref{fig:mainexp}.
-The reconstruction results generated by U-Net\cite{fastmri} lose some fine details and sometimes suffer from color distortion, as shown in \textbf{A3}.
-E2E-VarNet\cite{varnet} exhibits smoothing and residual artifacts, e.g., the reconstruction in \textbf{b4} has an obvious additional texture that is not found in the ground-truth image \textbf{b1}.
-SwinMR\cite{swinmr} suffers from severe detail loss, resulting in reconstructions lacking texture in both examples.
-Score-MRI\cite{scoremri} tends to generate images with unrealistic details stochastically, as shown in both examples \textbf{a6, b6}, which may cause interference in medical diagnosis.
-The proposed LDPM method achieves the best artifact-free reconstruction results with realistic details, demonstrating the powerful generalization ability of the latent fusion prior.
+Two sets of test examples of state-of-the-art methods are shown in Fig. \ref{fig:mainexp}.
+The reconstruction results obtained from U-Net\cite{fastmri} exhibit a loss of fine details and residual artifacts, as observed in \textbf{A2}, along with occasional brightness distortion, as shown in \textbf{B2}.
+E2E-VarNet\cite{varnet} displays smoothing and residual artifacts.
+Specifically, the reconstructed image \textbf{A3} contains additional aliasing textures not present in the ground-truth image \textbf{A1}.
+As demonstrated in both examples, SwinMR\cite{swinmr} suffers from significant detail loss, leading to reconstructions that lack texture.
+Score-MRI\cite{scoremri} tends to generate images with unrealistic details in a stochastic manner, as seen in both examples, which could potentially interfere with medical diagnoses.
+The proposed LDPM method achieves superior, artifact-free reconstruction results with realistic details, showcasing the robust generalization capabilities of the latent fusion prior.